djumanoff/articles/efficient-rating-system/README.md

 ## Naive implementation

-Let's first discuss how might implement this feature naively.
+Let's first discuss how one might implement this feature naively.

 ### Database structure

-So it's pretty obvious that you need two tables (btw, I will be using relation database with tables, however, this approach are can be used in any database that support very simple aggregation functions) and database scheme might look like this (give or take):
+So it's pretty obvious that you need two tables (btw, I will be using relation database with tables, however, this approach can be implemented in any database that supports very simple aggregation functions) and database scheme might look like this (give or take):

 ![img.png](media/db_scheme_naive.svg)